philtsip/aisdr/README.md

-# aisdr
+# AI SDR
-AI SDR - Searches for contacts in a Google Sheet and returns nicely formatted results
+Searches for contacts in a Google Sheet and returns nicely formatted results